-7. Early experiences: Tor in the Wild
+8 Early experiences: Tor in the Wild

-As of mid-January 2004, the Tor network consists of 18 nodes (16 in the US, 2 in Europe), and more are joining each week as the code matures.5 Each node has at least a 768Kb/768Kb connection, and many have 10Mb.
-The number of users varies (and of course, it's hard to tell for sure), but we sometimes have several hundred users administrators at several companies have begun sending their entire departments' web traffic through Tor, to block other divisions of their company from reading their traffic.
-Tor users have reported using the network for web browsing, FTP, IRC, AIM, Kazaa, and SSH.
+As of mid-May 2004, the Tor network consists of 32 nodes (24 in the US, 8 in Europe), and more are joining each week as the code matures.
+(For comparison, the current remailer network has about 40 nodes.)
+Each node has at least a 768Kb/768Kb connection, and many have 10Mb.
+The number of users varies (and of course, it's hard to tell for sure), but we sometimes have several hundred users-administrators at several companies have begun sending their entire departments' web traffic through Tor, to block other divisions of their company from reading their traffic.
+Tor users have reported using the network for web browsing, FTP, IRC, AIM, Kazaa, SSH, and recipient-anonymous email via rendezvous points.
+One user has anonymously set up a Wiki as a hidden service, where other users anonymously publish the addresses of their hidden services.

 Each Tor node currently processes roughly 800,000 relay cells (a bit under half a gigabyte) per week.
-On average, about 80% of each 500-byte payload is full for cells going back to the client, whereas about 40% is full for cells coming from the client.
+On average, about 80% of each 498-byte payload is full for cells going back to the client, whereas about 40% is full for cells coming from the client.
 (The difference arises because most of the network's traffic is web browsing.)
 Interactive traffic like SSH brings down the average a lot-once we have more experience, and assuming we can resolve the anonymity issues, we may partition traffic into two relay cell sizes: one to handle bulk traffic and one for interactive traffic.
 Based in part on our restrictive default exit policy (we reject SMTP requests) and our low profile, we have had no abuse issues since the network was deployed in October 2003.
 Our slow growth rate gives us time to add features, resolve bugs, and get a feel for what users actually want from an anonymity system.
 Even though having more users would bolster our anonymity sets, we are not eager to attract the Kazaa or warez communities-we feel that we must build a reputation for privacy, human rights, research, and other socially laudable activities.

 As for performance, profiling shows that Tor spends almost all its CPU time in AES, which is fast.
 Current latency is attributable to two factors.
 First, network latency is critical: we are intentionally bouncing traffic around the world several times.
 Second, our end-to-end congestion control algorithm focuses on protecting volunteer servers from accidental DoS rather than on optimizing performance.
 To quantify these effects, we did some informal tests using a network of 4 nodes on the same machine (a heavily loaded 1GHz Athlon).
 We downloaded a 60 megabyte file from debian.org every 30 minutes for 54 hours (108 sample points).
 It arrived in about 300 seconds on average, compared to 210s for a direct download.
-We ran a similar test on the production Tor network, fetching the front page of cnn.com (55 kilobytes): while a direct download consistently took about 0.3s, the performance through Tor was highly variable.
-Some downloads were as fast as 0.6s, with a median at 2.7s, and 80% finishing within 5.7s.
+We ran a similar test on the production Tor network, fetching the front page of cnn.com (55 kilobytes): while a direct download consistently took about 0.3s, the performance through Tor varied.
+Some downloads were as fast as 0.4s, with a median at 2.8s, and 90% finishing within 5.3s.
 It seems that as the network expands, the chance of building a slow circuit (one that includes a slow or heavily loaded node or link) is increasing.
-On the other hand, as our users remain satisfied with this increased latency, we can address our performance incrementally as we proceed with development.6
+On the other hand, as our users remain satisfied with this increased latency, we can address our performance incrementally as we proceed with development.